apache/maven-pom-retired/README.txt

 Run :

- $ sh build.sh
+ $ mvn clean install

 The output of the build will be in build.log.

 To start continuum:

- $ cd continuum-plexus-application/target/plexus-test-runtime
+ $ cd continuum-webapp
- $ ./bin/plexus.sh
+ $ mvn jetty:run

+Or just deploy the webapp found in continuum-webapp/target.

 Building on Windows
 -------------------